vhborges/docker_linux_build/README.md

 # Docker image to build the linux version of Telegram Desktop

-This repo contains the docker image to build the linux version of Telegram Desktop with just a few commands!
+This repo contains the docker image to build the Linux version of Telegram Desktop with just a few commands!

 ## Dependencies